mzsu/BIOS216_final_project/README.md

 ```
 ├── .gitignore          <- Lists files to be ignored in syncing between local and remote.
-├── LICENSE             <- Describes license to the contents of this repo.
 ├── README.md           <- Describes the project and orchestration (how to run)
 │
 ├── data